-9. Error Messages
+8. Error Messages

-Your Secure MICR Printer has a set of front panel error messages unique to MICR applications.
+Your secure MICR printer has a set of front panel error messages unique to MICR applications.
 These messages appear if there is a MICR related problem.
 The printer may also print an error message on the page near where the error occurred.
-In many cases you can receive more information about a displayed error by pressing Go to print the job which caused the error.
-Then inspect the printed page for a more detailed error message.
+In many cases you can receive more information about a displayed error by pressing Continue.
+See the base printer's User Guide for posted errors on the operator's panel not listed below.